 Rigorous academic coursework, combined with hands-on learning experiences, make the Decker School of Nursing graduates exceptional.
 Prior to graduating, students complete hundreds of hours of off-site clinical rotations in acute-care and community settings as part of coursework.

-NOTE: In 2020, the Decker School of Nursing will move to Johnson City, N.Y., joining the University's School of Pharmacy and Pharmaceutical Sciences on the University's 13-acre Health Sciences Campus.
-The move will give Decker additional space, enabling program expansion and providing much-needed room to meet growing simulation demands.
+In 2020, Decker College of Nursing and Health Sciences moved to Johnson City, N.Y., joining the University's School of Pharmacy and Pharmaceutical Sciences on the University's nearly 15-acre Health Sciences Campus.
+The move provides Decker College with additional space, enabling program expansion and providing much-needed room to meet growing simulation demands.
 Learn more

 - BS in Nursing

 Decker College houses the Innovative Simulation and Practice Center (ISPC), an accredited facility and an integral part of the educational experience.
 The ISPC provides students with hands-on skills training, high-fidelity patient simulations, standardized patient experiences and virtual-reality scenarios.

 Some courses to consider in your first year:

 With scores above the state and national average, Decker students are prepared for the NCLEX-RN exam (the national licensing test to become a registered nurse).

 An undergraduate degree in nursing allows students to enter a wide range of nursing fields including pediatrics, geriatrics, rural health and cardiovascular nursing.

 Many graduates go on to master’s and doctoral programs in nursing.